Towards a Universal Foundation Model for Protein Dynamics: A Multi-Chain Tree-Structured Framework with Transformer Propagators: Application and Results

-The RMSD profiles for 1bom and 1l2y are displayed in Figure~\ref{fig:1bom-1l2y-rmsd}.
-The model was trained using the first 100 ns of the molecular dynamics trajectory.
-Within this training window, the predicted RMSD values closely match the actual values, indicating accurate interpolation of the trajectory.
-Extrapolating beyond the training data, the model maintains good agreement with the RMSD profiles of the individual chains of 1bom up to 200 ns, demonstrating its strong extrapolation capabilities.
-The RMSD of the total protein of 1bom also shows reasonable agreement with the simulation data in interpolation.
-The importance of including individual chain data in the training process is illustrated in Figure~\ref{fig:1bom-1l2y-only} (Appendix), which shows reduced extrapolation accuracy beyond 100 ns when this data is omitted.
+The RMSD profiles for 1bom and 1l2y are presented in Fig.~\ref{fig:1bom-1l2y-rmsd}.
+Within the first 100~ns training window, the predicted RMSD values align closely with the reference data, demonstrating robust interpolation of the trajectory.
+When extrapolating beyond the training domain, the model maintains strong agreement with the reference RMSD profiles.
+For 1bom, the individual chains exhibit consistent alignment in the test data.
+Specifically, in traj-1, both chains and the total protein performance show high fidelity between 150--200~ns, with this agreement persisting through the 200--250~ns interval.
+The consistency between individual and global performance in the test data validates the model's accuracy in generating MD trajectories and its sampling efficiency.
+Even within the more challenging 100--150~ns region, satisfactory agreement is maintained for at least one individual chain.
+For the single-chain protein 1l2y, the predicted RMSD profile accurately tracks the MD trajectory across the 100--250~ns range.

+Notably, the RMSD patterns in the test phase differ significantly from those in the training set.
+For 1bom, the plateaus for chain 1 and the total protein (approximately 8~\AA) are higher than the 5~\AA\ plateau observed during training; similarly, the 5~\AA\ plateau for chain 0 exceeds the 2.5~\AA\ training value.
+In the case of 1l2y, the test plateau reaches approximately 8~\AA, which is higher than the training RMSD profiles.
+These results highlight the model's extrapolative capacity and suggest that it has successfully learned the fundamental internal forces governing protein dynamics.